The law

 What is an occupation contract?

-• Secure contract
+- Secure contract

-• Standard contract
+- Standard contract

-The type of occupation contract will depend on whether property is owned by a private landlord or a council or housing association.
+The type of occupation contract will depend on whether the property is owned by a private landlord or a council or housing association.

 What is the ‘prescribed information’?

-• the address of the rented property
+- the address of the rented property

-• how much deposit has been paid
+- how much deposit has been paid

-• how the deposit is protected
+- how the deposit is protected

-• their name and contact details
+- their name and contact details

-• the name and contact details of any third party that’s paid the deposit
+- the name and contact details of any third party that’s paid the deposit

-• what to do if the tenant can’t get hold of them at the end of the tenancy
+- what to do if the tenant can’t get hold of them at the end of the tenancy

-• how to apply to get the deposit back
+- details of how to apply to get the deposit back

-• why they would keep some or all of the deposit
+- reasons why they would keep some or all of the deposit

 Can a deposit be paid and protected in instalments?

-Yes, a deposit can be paid and protected in instalments, as long as the tenancy deposit regulations requirements are followed.
-For both the insurance-backed (Fee) and custodial (Free) deposits, the full expected deposit amount should be protected, remembering the overall value of the deposit must not exceed five weeks’ rent (six weeks’ rent if the annual rent is over £50,000).
+For both the insurance-backed (fee) and custodial (free) deposits, the full expected deposit amount should be protected, remembering the overall value of the deposit must not exceed five weeks’ rent (six weeks’ rent if the annual rent is over £50,001).

-For our insurance-backed (Fee) members, if the deposit is not fully paid when the tenancy ends, please contact us so we can amend the protection for you.
+For our insurance-backed (fee) members, if the deposit is not fully paid when the tenancy ends, please contact us so we can amend the protection for you.

 What happens at the end of the tenancy?